 During the very early stages of your pregnancy, you may think you’re starting to show even before you’ve got the chance to confirm that you’re pregnant by running a test or even just missing your period.

-This is most often due to bloating caused by a surge in the levels of the hormone progesterone in your body, which leads to your digestive system functions slowing down and the process of breaking down food being halted.
+This is most often due to bloating caused by a surge in the levels of the hormone progesterone in your body, which leads to your digestive system functions slowing down and the process of breaking down food being halted1.

 Changes in the lower abdominal area are also to blame for these problems and annoyances.